-In order to achieve our strategic plan, we must work to support strong resident groups and engagement which empower residents to shape the services which work for them.
-We must also support community initiatives and groups which help residents to create lasting, positive social change in their neighbourhoods.
+In order to achieve our strategic plan, we must work to support strong resident groups and engagement.
+These empower residents to shape the services which work for them.
+We must also support community initiatives.
+This includes groups which help residents to create lasting, positive social change in their neighbourhoods.

 Why it is important for residents to get involved

 You know best how to make things better, because you receive the service that we provide.
 You live in the communities and areas we serve.
 No matter how big or how small you can make a difference.
 You can get involved by helping improve the services you receive from us.
 Or helping change and improve the area you live in.

-By giving some of your time (it doesn’t have to be a lot) we can find out what is good or bad about what we do, what works and what doesn’t.
+By giving some of your time (it doesn’t have to be a lot) we can find out what is good or bad about what we do.
+What works and what doesn’t.
 Everyone has an opinion and we want to listen to yours so we can improve.
-It is not only about listening but ensuring what we say we are going to do, we actually do.
+It's not only about listening but also ensuring what we say we'll do, we actually do.

 Support and help

-We will do everything we can to give you help and support you need to feel comfortable about getting involved.
-Don’t worry if you can’t get to a meeting or can’t afford the bus fare or childcare.
-We can always help arrange transport and we will cover any reasonable expenses as long as you provide a receipt.
+We'll do everything we can to give you the support you need to feel comfortable about getting involved.
+Don’t worry if you can’t get to a meeting or can’t afford bus fare or childcare.
+We can always help arrange transport.
+We will cover any reasonable expenses as long as you provide a receipt.

 Ways to get involved

 Below are examples of opportunities available to residents at the moment.
 Also, roughly how much time each activity requires.
 We appreciate that not every option will be suitable for everybody.
 Hopefully there should be something for all.
 If you want to be involved in a way that isn’t included in the list then let us know.
 We can see what we can do to accommodate you.

 Do you have an idea for your local area?
 Want to get more involved with your community?
 Or be part of a group looking to improve services for residents?
 Please come to the Garth and talk to a member of the Community Development Team, or contact us.